Chart Color Schemes

 Charleville is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Charleville, as recorded in the latest Census, 93.6% of dwellings were houses, with the remaining 6.4% comprising semi-detached homes, apartments, and other types.
-This is similar to Non-Metro Queensland's composition of 92.7% houses and 7.3% other dwellings.
-Home ownership in Charleville stood at 41.0%, mirroring Non-Metro Qld's rate, with mortgaged properties at 27.2% and rented ones at 31.8%.
-The median monthly mortgage repayment in the area was $867, lower than Non-Metro Qld's average of $910.
-Weekly rent median was recorded at $170, compared to Non-Metro Qld's $160.
-Nationally, Charleville's mortgage repayments were significantly lower than the Australian average of $1863, and rents were substantially below the national figure of $375.
+In Charleville, as per the latest Census evaluation, 93.6% of dwellings were houses while 6.4% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+This is comparable to Non-Metro Qld's figures of 92.7% houses and 7.3% other dwellings.
+Home ownership in Charleville stood at 41.0%, similar to Non-Metro Qld's level.
+The remaining dwellings were either mortgaged (27.2%) or rented (31.8%).
+The median monthly mortgage repayment was $867, lower than Non-Metro Qld's average of $910.
+The median weekly rent figure in Charleville was recorded at $170, compared to Non-Metro Qld's $160 and the national average of $375.
+Nationally, Charleville's mortgage repayments were significantly lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing